Tiktaalik: Classification and evolution

 Tiktaalik roseae is the only species classified under the genus.
 Tiktaalik lived approximately 375 million years ago.
 It is representative of the transition between non-tetrapod vertebrates (fish) such as Panderichthys, known from fossils 380 million years old, and early tetrapods such as Acanthostega and Ichthyostega, known from fossils about 365 million years old.
 Its mixture of primitive fish and derived tetrapod characteristics led one of its discoverers, Neil Shubin, to characterize Tiktaalik as a "fishapod".

-Tiktaalik is a transitional fossil; it is to tetrapods what Archaeopteryx is to birds, troodonts and dromaeosaurids.
+Tiktaalik is a transitional fossil; it is to tetrapods what Archaeopteryx is to birds.
 While it may be that neither is ancestor to any living animal, they serve as evidence that intermediates between very different types of vertebrates did once exist.
 The mixture of both fish and tetrapod characteristics found in Tiktaalik include these traits: